Technigo/project-happy-thoughts/README.md

 # Happy Thoughts
 This project's goals is to learn about a **React** component's lifecycle and how to react to that.
 We looked at how to react to changes in state or a component mounting using **useEffect**.
 We worked with a 💗 **Happy Thoughts API** which showcases previously posted thoughts, gives us the possibility to post new thoughts and also give likes to the already existing ones 💌

+### Update:
+I have now created my own Happy Thoughts API to use for this project: it's an Express API using MongoDB Atlas and deployed to Heroku ✌

+You can find it live here: https://vane-happy-thoughts.herokuapp.com/

+And it repository including Documentation here: https://github.com/VanessaSue27/project-happy-thoughts-api

 ## How I built it - What I learned
 - I've built the project using 3 main components: App, ThoughtsCard and Form.
 App is the main one collecting all the data from the API by performing an initial FETCH Get request with the use of useEffect.
 This action shows the already existing Thoughts in different cards.
 - The data fetched from the API in App is then passed on to the ThoughtsCard component via props: the data we got from the API is an array containing all the Thoughts, so I did a map() of the array to create different cards for each thought.